-The prep school is divided into lower (Years 3 and 4), middle (5 and 6) and upper (7 and 8) schools.
+The prep school is divided into lower (Years 3 and 4), middle (Years 5 and 6) and upper (Years 7 and 8) schools.
 Lesson times were recently increased from 35 to 45 minutes to slow down the pace of the school day and to give pupils more time to engage with each subject, as well as factor in five minutes for a brisk walk between classes where necessary.
 Prep can be done at home or in school.
 Pupils are taught both by class teachers and specialist teachers in science, ICT, French Latin, music and art.
 Setting begins in the lower school with maths, building up to additional subjects higher up the school.

-As pupils reach the top years of the school, the emphasis is firmly on finding the right senior school for the child, rather than meeting parental aspirations.
-Pupils go on to a wide range of schools, with most choosing co-eds: roughly half head for Cheltenham College or Marlborough, others to Stowe, Bradfield, St Edward’s Oxford.
-A handful of girls go to St Mary’s Calne or Tudor Hall each year.
+As pupils reach the top years of the school, the emphasis is firmly on finding the right senior school for the child rather than meeting parental aspirations.
+Pupils go on to a wide range of schools, with most choosing co-eds: roughly half head for Cheltenham College or Marlborough, and last year’s 52 leavers went to 19 different schools.

 Outdoor pursuits rule at Pinewood, and everyone from Year 4 upwards heads off on an annual Pinewood Adventure weekend to let off steam in Somerset, Wales, Chichester or France.
 Clubs and extras include everything from riding to archery, fly-fishing and clay-pigeon shooting.

 Drama, music and art are all thriving.
 Annual musical highlights include the bumper summer concert and the hugely successful rock show (this lot sure know how to raise the roof), and there are a number of more informal opportunities for soloists to perform throughout each term.
-Mr Minter, the head of art, is an absolute star – he used to work at the RSC and the BBC so knows a thing or two about costumes and set design – and drama productions here are some of the most professional-looking on the prep-school circuit, and one pupil won Pinewood's first ever art scholarship to Bedales last year, with another bagging the top art scholarship to Marlborough.
+Drama productions here are some of the most professional-looking on the prep-school circuit, and one pupil won Pinewood's first ever art scholarship to Bedales last year, with another bagging the top art scholarship to Marlborough.

-Everyone from nursery upwards eats in the central dining room and we love Pinewood’s spirit of relaxed equality at Pinewood (no head boy or girl; no prefects) and pleasantly informal uniform.
+Everyone from nursery upwards eats in the central dining room and we love Pinewood’s spirit of relaxed equality (no head boy or girl; no prefects) and pleasantly informal uniform.

 Families are local: most live within a 40-minute radius of the school, with a handful from London.
-Parents praise the sense of community and the warmth of the welcome they received; we hear that the Bonfire Night party is a highlight of the school year.
+Parents praise the sense of community and the warmth of the welcome they received.